-However theoretical aims and intentions, when they become part of a training, need to be embodied in practical processes and outcomes with and through the group.
-So I also aimed to gradually build a common language in relation to my perception of images.
-Meaning, how images and the tools of cinema are conceived in the broader spectrum of film and media literacy.
+However, when theoretical aims and intentions, become part of a training, they need to be embodied in practical processes and outcomes with the group.
+So through hands on exercises we gradually built a common language in relation to images and sounds as meaning bearers.
 At the same time this particular workshop had to keep a strong connection to the way drama approaches communication and help participants reflect on drama through (the accuracy of) media.
-This means that we would use the force of feelings, action, body which they were familiar with towards the language of images and the way they create meanings.
+This means that we would use the power of feelings, actions and body in connection to the language of images and the way they create meanings.

 I think that the special characteristic about this workshop for me was not only its intensity or richness but that a mutual exchange was happening unconsciously.
-Some of my techniques and learning modules became a field for propositions, instinctively and quickly happening due to the theater pedagogue mentality and attitude.
+Some of my techniques and learning modules became a field for propositions, instinctively and quickly happening due to the theater pedagogue mentality of the team.
 Open mindedness, quick reactions and experience flourished in a creative dialogue.
 I believe this is exactly what is missing from the training field.